TosbackCgusBridge-Bot/CGUs-versions/Washingtonpost/Privacy Policy.md

 **Business Partners.** We may also share your information with business partners to provide you with services that you request.
 For example, if you sign up for a promotion that runs on our Services but that is sponsored or co-sponsored by another company, your information may be shared with that sponsor.
 The Washington Post is not responsible for the privacy practices of these entities.

-**Service Providers.** We may share information with vendors providing contractual services to us, such as hosting vendors and list managers.
+**Service Providers.** We may share information with vendors providing contractual services to us, such as hosting vendors, advertising service providers, and list managers.
 We also may share your information, including your payment information, as appropriate to process your payments for the Services or complete a transaction.

 **Other Parties When Required by Law or As Necessary to Protect Our Users and Services.** We may share your personal information as we believe is necessary or appropriate to protect, enforce, or defend the legal rights, privacy, safety, or property of the Services, our employees or agents or users or to comply with applicable law or legal process, including responding to requests from public and government authorities.

-**Social Media Services.** If you log into the Services with a social media service or if you connect a social media account with the Services, we may share your information with that social media service.
+**Logging In Through Social Media Services.** If you log into the Services with a social media service or if you connect a social media account with the Services, we may share your information with that social media service.
 The social media services’ use of the shared information will be governed by the social media services’ privacy policy and your social media account settings.
 If you do not want your information shared in this way, do not connect your social media service account with your Services.

 **Third Parties that Provide Content, Advertising, or Functionality.** Some of the content, advertising, and functionality on our Services may be provided by third parties, such as our advertisers.
 These third-parties may collect or receive certain information about your use of the Services, including through the use of cookies, beacons, and similar technologies, and this information may be combined with information collected across different websites and online services.